digicomp-app/docs/boards/esp32-s3/LCD.md

 | RST | GPIO 15 | LCD reset |
 | BL | GPIO 4 | Backlight |

-The touchscreen was not used during the "Digicomp" display test.

 ## SPI Configuration